wri/comms-dev-documentation/vendor-requirements/new-web-properties.md

         -   Site admin documentation for content editors and site managers

+-   Server and Site Security

+    -   Server Security

+        - SSH access needs to be key or token based (no passwords)

+        - Maintenance plans should include routine monthly (or automated) security updates for the server OS and packages.

+    -   Site Security

+        - All traffic to the site should be forced over https (port 443) and have a valid SSL certificate.
+This includes any development environments that are accessible to the public.

+        - No Anonymous Access: site accounts can only be created by site admins, and no accounts can be created anonymously (self-creation of new accounts).

+        - Commenting tools and forums should be disabled.

+        - Password requirements: strong passwords should be generated for all accounts.

+        - Maintenance plans should include routine monthly patches for any available security and maintenance releases.

 -   Preferences

-    -   Hosted on Pantheon in the WRI account
+    -   Drupal and WordPress sites should be hosted on Pantheon with the WRI account.
+Other properties and tools should be hosted on AWS with the WRI Comms account.

         -   If not we will need access to the code repository

         -   If not: global CDN for caching

-    -   Open source webfonts (i.e. not Typekit)
-    Unless proprietary fonts are required by the brand or existing styleguide, use one source webfonts.
+    -   Open source webfonts (i.e. not Typekit): Unless proprietary fonts are required by the brand or existing styleguide, use one source webfonts.

     -   Blog syndication via JSON